mkruisbrink/mkruisbrink.github.io/_posts/2022-03-09-exchanges-cex-dex.md

 3. [My guide for an RStudio
     introduction](%7B%%20post_url%202022-08-09-rstudio-introduction%20%%7D)

-## Step 1: Install & Load Packages
+## Step 1: install & load packages

 We are going to load some libraries that we need.
 These provide added functionality.
 Open up your R Project or opena new R script and type in